erikvanoosten/metrics-scala/README.md

 * Almost invisible syntax for using timers (see example above).
 * Scala specific methods on metrics (e.g. `+=` on counters).
 * Derives proper metrics names for Scala objects and closures.
-* Actor support (Scala 2.10 or later only).
+* Actor support.
-* Future support (Scala 2.10 or later only).
+* Future support.

-## Available versions
+## Available versions (abbreviated)

-Please consult the table below to see which versions of metrics-scala are available for which scala versions.

-Note that only the versions 2.1.4 and 2.1.5 support OSGI.
+This table shows the most relevant versions of metrics-scala.
+For the full list, including the Scala 2.9 versions, see [All available version](docs/AvailableVersions.md).

 <table border="0" cellpadding="2" cellspacing="2">
   <tbody>